-Companies can look forward to adopting new software tools so that they can better manage large-scale transitions of employees looking to work from home or remote locations.
+Companies can look forward to adopting new software tools like project management software, CRM, spend management software, and the like so that they can better manage large-scale transitions of employees looking to work from home or remote locations.

 Organizations can also implement contract terms via subscription services that can help minimize the impact of cash flow on businesses.